-An example for an instrument on the EUREX exchange is FDAX Mar20, which is the futures contract on the DAX index that expires in March 2020.
+An example for an instrument on the EUREX exchange is FDAX Mar20, which is the futures contract on the DAX index with contract date March 2020.
 A trader that wants to buy 20 contracts of this futures contract, places a buy order with a quantity of 20 in the instrument FDAX Mar20.

-A futures product normally contains all futures instruments for the same underlying that differ only in the expiry date.
-An options product normally contains all call options instruments and all put options instruments that differ only in the expiry date, the strike price or the version number.
+A futures product normally contains all futures instruments for the same underlying that differ only in the contract date.
+An options product normally contains all call options instruments and all put options instruments that differ only in the contract date, the strike price or the version number.